Japanese battleship Hyūga: Final role

 The division sailed from Singapore on 10 February 1945 and was spotted by the British submarine HMS Tantalus the following day.
 Tantalus was forced to submerge by a maritime patrol aircraft and was unable to attack.
 On 13 February the submarine USS Bergall unsuccessfully attacked the ships as did the submarine USS Blower.
 Later that afternoon, Ōyodo launched one of her floatplanes which spotted the submarine USS Bashaw on the surface about 22 km ahead of the convoy.
 Hyūga opened fire with her main guns and forced Bashaw to submerge when one of her shells landed within 1600 m of the submarine.
 The convoy reached the Matsu Islands, off the Chinese coast, on the 15th and was unsuccessfully attacked by the submarine USS Rasher before they reached Zhoushan Island, near Shanghai, that night.
 The convoy reached Kure on 20 February, having evaded or escaped pursuit by twenty-three Allied submarines along the way.

 The 4th Carrier Division was disbanded on 1 March and Hyūga was reduced to first-class reserve.
-Rear Admiral Kiyoshi Kusagawa relieved Nomura that same day.
+Rear Admiral Kiyoshi Kusakawa relieved Nomura that same day.
 From this time until the surrender of Japan, Hyūga was anchored in Hiroshima Bay without fuel or aircraft.
 More than 240 American carrier-based aircraft from Task Force 58 attacked Kure on 19 March and the ship was hit by three bombs, killing 37 and wounding 52 crewmen.
 Her anti-aircraft guns claimed to have shot down a single Curtiss SB2C Helldiver dive bomber during the attack.
 Re-designated as a fourth-class reserve ship on 20 April, Hyūga was towed to a new position within Hiroshima Bay and heavily camouflaged.
 She was later attacked during the bombing of Kure on 24 July and was struck by 10 bombs that blew off part of her stem, destroyed her bridge and started major fires.
-Over 200 sailors were killed, including Kusagawa, and 600 wounded by the attack.
+Over 200 sailors were killed, including Kusakawa, and 600 wounded by the attack.
 Progressive flooding caused the ship to sink in shallow water over the next several days and her crew was ordered to remove all easily accessible weapons.
 Hyūga was unsuccessfully attacked by 24 USAAF Consolidated B-24 Liberator heavy bombers on the 29th and abandoned three days later by her crew.
 She was removed from the Navy List on 20 November 1945.
 Her wreck was raised and broken up by the Kure Dockyard of the Harima Zōsen Corporation from 2 July 1946 to 4 July 1947.